mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 The [Sheet](/joy-ui/react-sheet/) component is a `<div>` container that supports Joy UI's [global variants feature](/joy-ui/main-features/global-variants/), helping to ensure consistency across your app.

 Import Sheet and add it to your app as shown below.
+(If you're using Create React App, for example, all of this code should go in `App.js`.)
 Notice that Joy UI components must be nested within `<CssVarsProvider />`:

 ```jsx